avinash-anand/CucumberScala1/README.md

 # CucumberScala1
-Demo for Cucumber+selenium with scala.
+Demo for Cucumber + Selenium with Scala.

+This will test PlayScala1 application - running on port localhost:9000.